Internectio/Locuscraft/README.md

 * **I'm paying for hosting month-by-month with an Arvixe shared server**, which also includes cPanel and unlimited mySQL databases.
 Once we get a decent user base and acquire dontations or funding, I would like to upgrade the server to a dedicated server so we can handle a higher load of traffic.
 * **Designed the logo, the symbol for community points, and came up with a motto.** I really believe in these but I'm open to criticism.

-Here's what still needs to be done:

-* First, **We need a real list of programming specific tasks.** This to-do list is rudimentory and we need one that specifies the exact things that need to be created.
+Also, if anyone is interested I have answered a short [site planning questionaire](https://github.com/Zachcraft/Locuscraft/issues/2).
+It seemed a bit redundant so I decided to link it here, rather than write it up in this readme.

+##Locuscraft To-Do List

+* Make this list more detailed (that's my job).
 * **The entire interface for the website**, front-end and back-end.
 The question is how should it be built?
 Django 1.9 was what I was going to use.
 The interface's details are outlined below, under "Locuscraft Plan".
-* **A Privacy Policy.** This is important and I know nothing about writing a privacy policy.
-* **Spreading the word.** This is what I'm working on now.
-If you know any online communities or other outlets we could share this with, please do so or let me know!

-##Locuscraft To-Do List

   * Develop the basic structure of subject entry pages.
 The initial framework for entries can come from the "Wiki".
   * Create a few starter subject pages to be used for the User Homepage.
   * Develop the User Homepage including user's post feed, community task feed, My Tasks, and user sidebar.
   * Create the default categories all new accounts will have in their interests.

-Finally, if anyone is interested I have answered a short [site planning questionaire](https://github.com/Zachcraft/Locuscraft/issues/2).
-It seemed a bit redundant so I decided to link it rather than write it up in this readme.
+* **A Privacy Policy.** This is important and I know nothing about writing a privacy policy.
+* **Spreading the word.** This is what I'm working on now.
+If you know any online communities or other outlets we could share this with, please do so or let me know!

 # Locuscraft Site Map